AdityaGaddipati/VLR-Audio-Visual-Streaming/docs/index.markdown

 ## 8. Conclusion and Future Work

-In this course project, we take the first step on streaming audio visual speech recognition which can pave way to multiple multiple interaction related tasks using a block-wise streaming Conformer based on contextual block processing and block-wise synchronous beam search.
-We also propose a technique to combine pre-trained vision and speech models by matching their frame-rates via an alignment aware upsampling technique for the visual features so that they combined fused along the time axis.
-This fusions along time axis allows to extend techniques that work for unimodal speech recognition to multimodal audio-visual speech recognition.
+In this course project, we take the first step on streaming audio visual speech recognition which can pave way to multiple interaction related tasks using a block-wise streaming Conformer based on contextual block processing and block-wise synchronous beam search.
+We also propose a technique to combine pre-trained vision and speech models by matching their frame-rates via an alignment aware upsampling technique for the visual features so that they are fused along the time axis.
+This fusion along time axis allows to extend techniques that work for unimodal speech recognition to multimodal audio-visual speech recognition.

 ## 9. References